Pain: from physiopathology to bio-psycho-social model

 Summary

 Pain management is one of the most challenging aspects of medicine and a fundamental part of disease management.
 Pain sensation is the result of a complex interactions between peripheral nerves and the central nervous system.
-However, pharmacological and non-pharmacological strategies sometimes prove to be noncomprehensive.
+However, pharmacological and non-pharmacological strategies sometimes prove to be efficacy.
 Our observations suggest that emotions, nostalgia, cultural and ethnic differences, and relationships with others may serve as potential mechanisms of analgesia, influencing the efficacy of pharmacological treatment.

 Riassunto